DB BCKUP

 Step 1: Backing Up Your Website Files

 Click on the folder containing your WordPress files.
-This is usually named after your website or directly underpublic_html. - Compress your files:
+This is usually named after your website or directly under public_html.

 Step 2: Backing Up Your WordPress Database